Lent at Chatham

 ‣ Wednesday Morning Prayer, 6:30 a.m.

 Beginning on Ash Wednesday, we will gather to pray each Wednesday during Lent and into Holy Week for an hour starting at 6:30 a.m.
-We will meet in the Worship Center.
+We will meet in the Learning Center's Hospitality Space.

 Friday Lenten Prayer Nights, 7 p.m.

-During this season, we will set aside Friday nights to join in prayer with a special emphasis on confession, repentance and intercession.
+During this season, we will set aside most Friday nights to join in prayer with a special emphasis on confession, repentance and intercession.
+Watch the calendar for specific dates and details.
 We will meet in the Worship Center.

-Pray for the Lou Prayer Walk - Saturday, March 16
+Pray for the Lou Prayer Walk - Saturday, March 15 at 10 a.m.

 This morning, we will prayer walk in neighborhoods and business areas near Chatham as we participate in Pray for the Lou, a regional event with opportunities to unite in prayer with other St. Louis area churches and believers.
 Learn more on our